zhangbh15/Algorithm/README.md

 Currently implemented classes include: ListNode, Pair, TreeNode.

-The above classes also implemented some useful methods for debugging.
+The above classes also provide some useful methods for debugging.
 See their comment docs for more details.
 Other less commonly used classes are implemented within specific questions.